SketchLagoon/EntertainMe/README.md

 ## How can I run this app as well?

 1. Fork or Clone this repo

 2. Creat a  `.env` file in the server folder and add your OMDB API token to the `OMDB_API_KEY` environment variable in this new file.

+3. Ensure your MySQL server is running

-3. Launch the client and server in development mode:
+4. Launch the client and server in development mode:

      `$ yarn start:dev`

+5. Confirm Sequelize created the Users and Movies tables

+6. Visit http://localhost:3000/ in your browser